xeol-io/xeol-agent/README.md

 ### Kubernetes API Parameters

-This section will allow users to tune the way kai interacts with the kubernetes API server.
+This section will allow users to tune the way xeol-agent interacts with the kubernetes API server.

 ```yaml
 # Kubernetes API configuration parameters (should not need tuning)